-Harvey Richards went to Butte, Montana to photograph the miner’s strike of 1959.
-He returned in 1966 and 1973 photographing the huge gaping hole known as the Berkeley Pit (operated from 1955 to 1982) that was sinking ever deeper into the earth, dwarfing the city of Butte.
-Open pit mining provides the most dramatic and visual example of the disaster that unbridled free enterprise is perpetrating upon the earth and the future of mankind.
-The scale of an open pit mine is hard to imagine.
+Harvey Richards photographed Butte, Montana’s deep pit mining during his three visits to Butte, Montana, first to photograph the miner’s strike of 1959, then again in 1966 and 1973.
+The huge gaping hole known as Butte’s Berkeley Pit operated from 1955 to 1982.
+Excavations went deeper into the earth, dwarfing the city of Butte.
+Open pit mining provides a dramatic example of the disasters that unbridled free enterprise perpetrate upon the earth and the future of mankind.
 It is a scale of destruction that must be seen to be believed.
 And it promises nothing good.

 “When the pit was closed, the water pumps in the nearby Kelly shaft, at a depth of 3,800 feet, were turned off, and groundwater from the surrounding aquifers began to slowly fill the pit, rising at about the rate of one foot a month.
 Since the pit closure on Earth Day 1982, the level has risen to within 150 feet of the natural groundwater level.The pit and its water present a serious environmental problem because the water, with dissolved oxygen, allows pyrite and sulfide minerals in the ore and wall rocks to decay, releasing acid.
 When the pit water level eventually reaches the natural water table, estimated to occur by around 2020, the pit water will reverse flow back into surrounding groundwater, polluting into Silver Bow Creek which is the headwaters of Clark Fork River.
 The acidic water in the pit carries a heavy load of dissolved heavy metals….
 The Berkeley Pit has since become one of the largest Superfund sites.” http://en.wikipedia.org/wiki/Berkeley_Pit